How to Pack Light: A Guide for Week/Month-Long Adventures

 Smart Packing Methods

 Packing efficiently for a month-long trip involves smart choices and organization.
-These tips focus on comfort and reducing unnecessary weight, making them ideal for mature travelers.
+These travel packing tips focus on comfort and reducing unnecessary weight, making them ideal for mature travelers.

 The 1-2-3-4-5-6 Clothing Method